ssood123/PLT_Course_Project/README.md

 -  `microcparse.mly`: parser
 -  `sast.ml`: definition of the semantically-checked AST
 -  `semant.ml`: semantic checking
--  `irgen.ml`: LLVM IR code generator
+-  `codegen.ml`: LLVM IR code generator

 ### Other files

-- `test1.ml`: the file to test the scanner and parser
+- `testAST.ml`: the file to test the scanner and parser
-- `test2.ml`: the file to test the semantic checker
+- `testSemant.ml`: the file to test the semantic checker
-- `microc.ml`: top-level file to test and run microc compiler
+- `integraph.ml`: top-level file to test and run the integraph compiler
 - `example.mc`: a sample microc source code
 - `example.out`: a sample compiled code of example.mc